akeley98/myricube/README.md

 variables.
 This is kinda hacky and subject to change and out-of-date documentation.

-`myricube_api` selects the graphics API, either `gl` for OpenGL 4.5 core profile or `vk` for Vulkan 1.1.
-The Vulkan version seems to run faster but it's not 100% production quality, e.g. it falls flat on its face if an image format is missing, or if it runs out of GPU memory.
-Try the OpenGL version if the Vulkan version doesn't work or if you have low graphics memory.

 `myricube_app` selects which C++ app to run.
 If not specified, Myricube runs the `RandomWalk` app if no command line argument to Myricube is provided, or the `ViewWorld` app if one command line